-We’re heading to Didmarton for our RIDE IT Cotswolds Sportive on Sunday 1st July.
-It’s now our 10th year visiting the area with a combination of off road mountain bike rides and road sportives and always a popular event.
+We’re heading to Didmarton for our RIDE IT Cotswolds Sportive on Sunday 30th June.
+It’s now been over a decade of RIDE IT visiting the area with a combination of off road mountain bike rides and road sportives and is always a popular event.

 The Sportive ride is one of our flatter courses (except for the long ride extension which packs in a couple of hills!) and offers a choice of 4 route distances that head towards the river Severn before looping back towards the Water Park, with an abdundance of quiet roads, traditional stone buildings, and beautiful Cotswolds villages along the way.
 The local village community will be providing catering with profits going to local community projects.